HOW REMODULIN WORKS

-Remodulin is an infused (pump therapy) medicine that mimics the effects of the natural prostacyclin your body is missing.
+Remodulin mimics some of the effects of natural prostacyclin in your body

-If you have PAH, your body may not produce enough prostacyclin.
+lungs, and heart.
+With PAH, your body may not produce enough prostacyclin, a natural substance that

 Selected Important Safety Information